eth-protocol-fellows/protocol-studies/docs/eps/week1.md

-# Study Group Week 1 | Protocol Intro
+# Study Group Lecture 1 | Protocol Intro

-The first week of the study group is dedicated to a general introduction to the protocol and R&D ecosystem.
+The first day of the study group is dedicated to a general introduction to the protocol and R&D ecosystem.

 ## Recording